Polar Continental Shelf Program

 - The PCSP Arctic Operations Manual [PDF 5.4 Mb] provides information on working in the Arctic and the Arctic logistics request process.

-- The PCSP’s annual science reports are a source of information about the incredible variety of projects that have been supported by the PCSP over the years.
+- The PCSP publications include annual science reports, which provide details about the incredible variety of projects that have been supported by the PCSP.

 Also, please refer to the Current projects page for a listing of this year’s supported projects.